metux666/metux666/README.md

 [itFlies GmbH](https://www.itflies.ch/#contact)

 ⚡ **Fun fact:**
 Technology is my passion, but I also enjoy exploring new ways to make IT solutions more efficient and user-friendly.
-I’m a big fan of heavy metal, love nature, and fishing is one of my greatest passions.
+I’m a big fan of heavy metal 🎸🤘, love nature 🏕️, and fishing 🎣 is one of my greatest passions.
+I also ride a Harley-Davidson Cross Bones 🏍️.

 ---